vvkrddy/callistoDownloader/README.md

 <br> Prints instructions for choosing `instruments` parameter in `download()`

 - `download(select_year, select_month, select_day, instruments)`
-<br>Downloads the spectrograms for given list of days of a given year and month; for given list of instruments
+<br>Downloads the spectrograms for given list of days of a given year and month; for set of instruments
 ## Argument rules:

 - `select_year`